 Use In Specific Populations

-It is not known whether Vizamyl can cause fetal harm when administered to a pregnant woman or if it can affect reproduction capacity.
+Pregnancy Category C: It is not known whether Vizamyl can cause fetal harm when administered to a pregnant woman or if it can affect reproduction capacity.
 Animal reproduction studies have not been conducted with Vizamyl.
-All radio pharmaceuticals, including Vizamyl, have the potential to cause fetal harm.
-The likelihood of fetal harm depends on the stage of fetal development, and the magnitud of the radiopharmaceutical dose.
+All radiopharmaceuticals, including Vizamyl, have the potential to cause fetal harm.
+The likelihood of fetal harm depends on the stage of fetal development, and the magnitude of the radiopharmaceutical dose.
 Vizamyl should be given to a pregnant woman only if clearly needed.
 Assess pregnancy status before administering Vizamyl to a female of reproductive potential.

 It is not known whether flutemetamol is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for radiation exposure to nursing infants from Vizamyl, avoid use of the drug in a breastfeeding mother or have the mother temporarily interrupt breastfeeding for 24 hours (greater than 10 half-lives of radioactive decay for the F 18 isotope) after exposure to Vizamyl.
 If breastfeeding is interrupted, the patient should pump and discard her breast milk and use alternate infant nutrition sources (e.g., stored breast milk or infant formula) for 24 hours after administration of the drug.

 Vizamyl is not indicated for use in pediatric patients.